M7Tro/chalk/README.md

 Next step is to enable change of coler and linewidth by the user.
 First, I will set up event listeners for input fields.

+Next thing would be to add a "clear" button.